nimrodSec/nimrodSec/contact.md

-### Contact

-Feel free to contact me!
+**Feel free to contact me!**

 I usually respond within a couple of days.

 {: .box-warning}
-Preferably, use an encrypted form of communication.
+Preferably, use an encrypted form of communication!

 My E-mail is:
 **nimsec (at) systemli.org**